BALLOON LAUNCH 101

 STEP 1 — REQUESTING A LAUNCH

-Anyone interested in hosting a balloon launch must submit a balloon launch request form.
+Teachers or educators interested in hosting a balloon launch must submit a K-12 Balloon Launch Request Form.
 We are no longer taking requests directly via email.
-On the request form, we ask for a preferred launch date as well as an alternative launch date.
+On the request form, we ask for a preferred launch date and time, as well as any potential alternate launch dates.
 When we receive a request, we check our schedule to see if we can accommodate the preferred date.
 If we are able to schedule a launch on one of these dates, we will also work with the teacher to select another date to serve as a backup in case of poor launch conditions on the first date.

 Depending on availability, we may have to put a request on our wait list and try to schedule a launch at some other point in the future.
 This sometimes requires a wait of more than a year.
 We also tend to give priority to new groups that have not yet launched with us before.
 In addition, although we’ve conducted most of our launches with K-12 groups (schools, summer camps, after school programs, etc.), we have launched with other educational groups as well (e.g., Casper Planetarium, Casper College).